1939 World Snooker Championship: Final

+Davis won the match at 37–25.
+Dead frames were played.

 Qualifying Tournament

 Walter Donaldson, who had last entered the tournament on his debut in 1933 World Snooker Championship, met Herbert Holt in the first qualifying match at the Lion Hotel, Blackpool from 8–10 December 1938.
 Holt led 11–9 after two days but only won two frames on the final day, Donaldson taking a winning 16–13 lead and finishing 18–13 ahead.
 The match between Dickie Laws and Stanley Newman was played at Thurston's Hall.
 The match was played on 28, 30 and 31 December 1938, there being a charity event organised for the 29th.
 The match was level at 5–5 after the first day but Laws led 13–7 after the second day.
 Newman reduced Laws lead to 14–12 on the final day but Laws won the remaining frames to take a winning 16–12 lead with a final score of 19–12.
 The final of the qualifying event was played in Liverpool on 11–13 January.
 Laws took a 6–4 lead but Donaldson won eight frames on the second day to lead 12–8.
 Donaldson extended his lead to 15–10 after the final afternoon session and, by winning the second frame of the evening session, took a winning 16–11 lead.
 The final score was 18–13.